 Following the price reduction, for the treatment of elevated cholesterol in adults with primary hypercholesterolaemia (heterozygous familial and non-familial) or mixed dyslipidemia, as an adjunct to diet in combination with a statin or statin with other lipid-lowering therapies in patients unable to reach LDL-cholesterol goals with the maximum tolerated dose of a statin or, alone or in combination with other lipid-lowering therapies in patients who are statin-intolerant, or for whom a statin is contraindicated.
 NICE’s analysis also specifically found Leqvio to be the most cost-effective drug in direct head-to-head comparisons with Praluent and Repatha.

 Subsequently, new NHS Guidelines for lipid management for prevention of cardiovascular disease in the UK published in December recommended the use of Leqvio in the same patient population to prevent recurrent adverse cardiovascular events.

 Airfinity estimates that by 2027, approximately 12 million patients in the US will not reach cholesterol goals despite treatment with the widely-used statins for prevention of recurrent cardiovascular events, and will require additional intensification of cholesterol lowering with Leqvio or other PCSK9-targeting drugs.

-Leqvio benefits from a multiple factors that favourably position it relative to its competitors, including lower pricing and direct head-to-head cost-effectiveness comparisons to its competitors in the UK, a novel sales approach in the US, a more favourable twice-yearly dosing regimen, and new guideline updates clarifying its role and position in patient treatment pathways in preventing recurrent adverse cardiovascular events.
+Leqvio benefits from a multiple factors that favourably position it relative to its competitors, including lower pricing and direct head-to-head cost-effectiveness comparisons to its competitors in the UK, , a more favourable twice-yearly dosing regimen, and new guideline updates clarifying its role and position in patient treatment pathways in preventing recurrent adverse cardiovascular events.